felixjwong/covid19/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Code

-The code in this repository allows for repeat and independent analysis of the one described in the paper "Inferring the effects of social distancing across the world during the COVID-19 pandemic", by Felix Wong, Meitong Li, and James J. Collins.
+The code in this repository allows for repeat and independent analysis of the one described in the paper "Inferring the effects of social distancing across the world during the COVID-19 pandemic", by Felix Wong and Meitong Li.
 The code requires MATLAB 2019b or later to run.

 <!-- GETTING STARTED -->
 ## Running the code